Robotics and intelligent systems in the Greater Zurich Area

 Discover the top reasons why the Greater Zurich Area is the ideal location for drone companies.

-ETH Zurich is one of the world's leading universities - also in the fields of robotics and drones.
-In numerous laboratories, technologies and algorithms are developed that use drones to explore a wide variety of areas such as solar energy, the environment, computer vision, mapping, or the limits of dynamic systems and controls.
-The University of Zurich also conducts cutting-edge research in the field of drones.
-Universities of applied sciences such as the ZHAW or the Hochschule für Technik Rapperswil (HSR) are very strong in the training of engineers.
-The ZHAW is also researching ways to make drones even safer in the future.
-Outside Greater Zurich, a second strong pillar of the Swiss drone ecosystem has developed around the EPFL in Lausanne.
+Greater Zurich is at the forefront of research regarding robotics and drones.
+In numerous laboratories and in labs at world-class universities such as ETH Zurich and the University of Zurich, technologies and algorithms are developed that use drones to explore a wide variety of areas such as solar energy, the environment, computer vision, mapping, or the limits of dynamic systems and controls.
+Universities of applied sciences such are very strong in the training of engineers, leading to a deep pool of highly-skilled and specialized talent.

 Kevin Sartori